Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Enjoying the Pastelaria Moleirinho in Cernache, PortugalEnjoying the Pastelaria Moleirinho

-Right after our break, we slung on our packs, walked to a roundabout to turn right, then a quick left, here, onto the Rua Tirado.
+Right after our break, we slung on our packs, walked a few steps to a roundabout and turned right, then a quick left, here, onto the Rua Tirado.

-A short but steep one kilometer walk on the pavement brings you to Pousada, at about 6.3 kilometers
+A short but steep one kilometer walk on the pavement brings you to Pousada, after about 6.6 kilometers total.

-In about 700 meters, a left turn takes you to a gravel lane...
+After about 700 meters, and after meandering through town, a left turn takes you to a gravel lane...

 Forest Lane, Rua Canto on day nine of the Portuguese WayForest Lane, Rua Canto